LANCHERBA/Dashop_E-commerce_Platform/README.md

 ### Structure:
 >#### Django with Backend Frontend seperated. <br>
->* Frontend server is run by `Nginx` and it mainly tackles with requests for viewable resources (example: templates).
+>* Frontend server is run by `Nginx` and it mainly tackles with requests for viewable resources (E.g. loading templates).
->* Backend server mainly tackles with data processing and supports requests from different sources(example: HTML, IOS, etc.)
+>* Backend server mainly tackles with data processing and it can support requests from different sources (E.g. HTML, IOS, etc.)
+    by using JSON as its only data transfer method.

 ### Features: